-Stray Pages is available to hire for the printing of Risograph work including art editions, posters, zines & books.
+Stray Pages is available to hire for the printing of Risograph work including art editions, posters, cards, zines & books.
 Further details on the print process and available inks can be found below.
-Please feel free to get in touch with any queries.
+For quotes and other queries please email hello@straypages.com

 The Following inks are currently available.
 The corresponding Hex and RGB codes can be used when proofing colours in your software of choice.